 Jumps horses generally don’t start racing until they are four and their careers tend to go on much longer, until they are 12 or sometimes older.
 Most Jumps horses are at the peak of their ability between the ages of seven and ten.

-- Racehorses are allowed to race from the age of two years old.
+- Racehorses are allowed to race from the age of two.
 Often these compete in what are called Juvenile races.

 - All horses born in the same year share January 1st as their official birthday.
 When racing as two-year-olds, a horse born in the early months of the year is likely to be more mature than one born later, despite officially being the same age.